rien333/numbersense-vae/thesis/README.md

     hierarchically organized neurons embedded in generative learning models, either artificial or biological (Stoianov and Zorzi 2012;
+    the brain can be characterized as building a predictive modeler, or a "Bayesian machine", Knill and Pouget 2004;
+    [**???**]{.citeproc-not-found data-reference-id="bayes2"}).
+The fact
-    the brain can be characterized as building a predictive modeler, or a "Bayesian machine", Knill and Pouget 2004; Pezzulo and Cisek 2016).
-The fact that visual number sense exist in animals and human newborns suggests that it is an implicitly learned skill learned at the neural level, for animals do not exhibit a lot of vertical learning, let alone human newborns having received much numerical training.
-Deemed as a generally unrealistic trope of artificial learning by AI critics (Dreyfus 2007) and research into the human learning process (Zorzi, Testolin, and Stoianov 2013a), modeling visual number necessitates non-researcher depended
+    that visual number sense exist in animals and human newborns suggests that it is an implicitly learned skill learned at the neural level, for animals do not exhibit a lot of vertical learning, let alone human newborns having received much numerical training.
-    features.
+    Deemed as a generally unrealistic trope of artificial learning by AI critics (Dreyfus 2007) and research into the human learning process (Zorzi, Testolin, and Stoianov 2013a), modeling visual number necessitates non-researcher depended features.
 This will restrict the choice of algorithm to so called *unsupervised* learning algorithms, as such an algorithm will learn its own particular representation of the data distribution.
 Given their ability to infer the underlying stochastic representation of the data, i.e. perform in autonomous feature determination, *Variational Autoencoders* (VAEs) seem fit to tackle this problem ([**section x.x**](#vae) details their precise working).
-Moreover, VAEs are trained in an unsupervised manner similar to how, given appropriate circumstances, visual numerosity abilities are
-    implicitly learned skills that emerge without "labeled data".
+Moreover, VAEs are trained in an unsupervised manner similar to how, given appropriate circumstances, visual numerosity abilities are implicitly learned skills that emerge without "labeled data".
 Another interesting aspect of VAEs is their relatively interpretable and overseeable learned feature space, which might tell something about how it deals with visual numerosity, and thus allows us to evaluate the properties of the VAE's encoding against biological data.

 Unfortunately, no dataset fit for visual numerosity estimation task similar to Stoianov and Zorzi (2012) satisfied above requirements